tokanada/AipuraTierList/README.md

 Parts of this list has also been influenced by the current/previous VENUS Race Event.
 Please keep this in mind.

 Also, a sidenote.
 I left out most of the 2, 3, and 4 star cards because I do not know about the viability of most them.
-However, the ones I have listed to see occasional use.
+However, the ones I have listed see occasional use.

 ### Tier List Tiers